 As an adult I periodically attempted running.
-My Dad was always a runner – doing about a 5K several times a week.
-It was just my Go To when looking for exercise because that’s what he did.
-I went through phases of doing two miles at a time, usually while trying to lose weight.
+I went through phases of doing 2 miles at a time, usually trying to lose weight.
 I got up to three miles before my wedding in 2003, but I was still a smoker at the time so that wasn’t too great on the “fitness” scale of things.

 PART I: PRE-WESLEY